The Top 5 Mind-Boggling UX Challenges And Strategies To Overcome them

 Sometimes, revamping legacy technology remains the only option.
 Again, user research would make a huge impact here.
 Ask your users and learn what they like and dislike about the old system.
 List down the popular features that your users would like to have.
 Develop goodwill and improve user experience by clearing up the muddled mess.

-You can also take help from experts from various professions who can contribute to a better understanding of UX from multiple perspectives.
+You can also take help from subject matter experts who can contribute to a better understanding of UX from multiple perspectives.
 You can also consult experienced UX design agencies.

 The Witch in the Hood: Lack of Research-backed Designs